Gabriel-Borgess/Gabriel-Borgess/README.md

 ###

-<p align="left">🚀 cybersec researcher and software developer, I'm always up for challenges to explore and create innovative and secure software solutions.<br><br>💻 My core skills include programming in various languages, software architecture, and security analysis.<br><br>🔐 My passion for cybersecurity drives me to understand the complexities of the digital world, i like CTF's too</p>
+<p align="left">🚀 cybersec and software developer, I'm always up for challenges to explore and create innovative and secure software solutions.<br><br>💻 My core skills include programming in various languages, software architecture, and security analysis.<br><br>🔐 My passion for cybersecurity drives me to understand the complexities of the digital world, i like CTF's too</p>

 ###